soalaksks/moe-canberrasec/pages/2025 Secondary One Registration.md

 <p>Your child has spent the last 6 years getting used to their Primary School,
 and now they will be going to a new school.
 Moreover, many of your child’s Primary School friends may be posted to different Secondary Schools.</p>
-<p>Meeting new people can be difficult, but it’s also an opportunity for
+<p>Meeting new people can be difficult, but it is also an opportunity for
 them to form new, long-lasting friendships.</p>
 <p>Your child will also be learning new subjects, including Geography, History,
 Literature, Food and Consumer Education, as well as Design and Technology.